Men's Basketball vs. Cleveland State (by Matt Riley)

-Tony Bennett enters his fifth year as the men's head basketball coach at the University of Virginia.
+Tony Bennett enters his sixth year as the men's head basketball coach at the University of Virginia.
 Bennett came to Charlottesville after spending the previous three seasons as the head coach at Washington State where he was the 2007 National Coach of the Year.

-In 2011-12, he led Virginia to a 22-10 record and its first NCAA Tournament berth in five seasons.
-The 2012 U.S. Basketball Writers Association District III Coach of the Year, Bennett guided the Cavaliers to their first winning season in the Atlantic Coast Conference (9-7) since 2006-07 and their most regular season wins (22) since 1982-83.
+In 2011-12, Bennett led Virginia to a 22-10 record and its first NCAA Tournament berth in five seasons.
+The 2012 USBWA District III Coach of the Year, Bennett guided the Cavaliers to their first winning season in the ACC (9-7) since 2006-07 and their most regular-season wins (22) since 1982-83.

 Bennett won his 100th game as a head coach during the 2010-11 season when the Cavaliers defeated Maryland 74-60 in College Park, Md.

 Bennett's first Virginia team finished the 2009-10 season with an overall record of 15-16, an improvement of five wins over the previous season (10-18 in 2008-09).
 The 15 wins included three victories over nationally-ranked opponents.
-The Cavaliers ranked 13th nationally in fewest turnovers a game (average of 10.7 turnovers per game) and 18th nationally in free throw percentage (74.8 percent, 386-516) in 2009-10.
+The Cavaliers ranked 13th nationally in fewest turnovers per game (10.7) and 18th nationally in free throw percentage (74.8 percent) in 2009-10.

 Bennett was introduced as the head coach of the Virginia men's basketball program on April 1, 2009.